 Shrubs and bushes are important elements in most landscaping designs, especially in front yards.
 In a sloped yard, set them in tiered layers and trim them to different heights, giving them greater depth.
 You can create an optical illusion, making some farther back appear nearer, or vice versa, depending on how much distance you want to visualize between the house and the sidewalk.

-In this space, you have neatly manicured shrubs paired with bushes that have been allowed to grow into trees, giving the organized space a sense of wildness.
+In this space, you have neatly manicured shrubs, including boxwood hedges, paired with bushes that have been allowed to grow into trees, giving the organized space a sense of wildness.
 It’s a perfect match to assure your landscaping looks tidy and contained without removing all the whimsy of nature.
 Add a patterned walkway for elegance and a little extra something that unites the green space.

 Using the claw foot tub was a genius idea for a flower pot, but who would really notice if it wasn’t the centerpiece of the landscape design?
 Sculpting the bushes around it into a circular pattern really brings the piece of floral art to attention and also draws the eyes to the owner’s creativity.
 Be sure to choose bold colors for the blooms amidst all the lush greenery.